Clothing in Africa: By region

-In Sahelian Africa, the dashiki, Senegalese kaftan, and the grand boubou are worn more prominently, though not exclusively (the Bògòlanfini, for instance, is worn in Mali).
+In Sahelian Africa, the dashiki, Senegalese kaftan, and the grand boubou made from Bazin material are worn more prominently, though not exclusively (the Bògòlanfini, for instance, is worn in Mali).
 The dashiki is highly stylized and is rendered with an ornate V-shaped collar.
 In contrast the grand boubou is simpler, even more so than the djellaba, though the color designs reach impressive proportions, especially among the Tuareg, who are known for their dyed indigo robes.

 In East Africa, the kanzu is the traditional dress worn by Swahili-speaking men.
 Women wear the kanga and the gomesi.

 In Southern Africa, distinctive shirts are worn, like the long dresses they wear.
-For instance, South Africa is known for the Madiba shirt, whereas Zimbabwe is known for the safari shirt.
+For instance, the Republic of South Africa is known for the Madiba shirt, whereas Zimbabwe is known for the safari shirt.

 In the Horn of Africa, the attire varies by country.
 In Ethiopia, men wear the Ethiopian suit and women wear the habesha kemis.
 In Somalia, men wear the khamis with a small cap called a koofiyad.
 The Zuria, is a common traditional dress worn in Eritrea.

 Fashion in South Africa

-South Africa, with an estimate of more than 57 million people from countless backgrounds, ethnicities and religions, holds in it an immense cultural diversity that is expressed through the vast array of topics ranging from cuisine, music, languages to celebrations.
-Fashion, connecting closely with one's daily life, also plays a crucial role in the identification of South African's culture and people, merely as it does every elsewhere in the world.
-Each piece of clothing people choose to put on can be simply because it is in their reach, or used as an expression of style as well as political, religious beliefs and perspective in life.
+The Republic of South Africa, with an estimate of more than 57 million people from countless backgrounds, ethnicities and religions, holds in it an immense cultural diversity that is expressed through the vast array of topics ranging from cuisine, music, languages to celebrations.
+Fashion, connecting closely with one's daily life, also plays a crucial role in the identification of South Africa's culture and people, merely as it does every elsewhere in the world.
+Clothing can be chosen for convenience, or be used to express style, political beliefs, religious beliefs and perspective in life.
 No matter how it was chosen, every single piece of clothing contains a long history in it.